Learn who qualifies for the Earned Income Tax Credit (EITC) and see how much you can get with our 2022 credit table.

-Some other factors that are considered for the Earned Income Tax Credit besides income are your filing status and how many dependents you have.
+Some other factors that are considered in whether someone qualifies for the Earned Income Tax Credit are your tax filing status and how many dependents you have.

 If you qualify for claiming this credit, you'll want to do so on your next tax return.
 In fact, if you qualified for this credit in the past 3 years, but forgot to claim this credit on your last 3 tax returns, you can still make this adjustment by noting this in your next tax return.